Overview of Indiana Taxes

 It’s also worth noting that if you have more than one job, you cannot claim the same allowances for both.
 Say, for example you have two allowances that you want to claim, and you work two jobs.
 You can claim one allowance for each job or you could claim both with one job and none for the other.

 Residents of Indiana are taxed at a flat state income rate of 3.23%.
 That means no matter how much you make, you’re taxed at the same rate.

 All counties in Indiana impose their own local income tax rates in addition to the state rate that all employees must pay.
-Indiana counties’ local tax rates range from 0.35% to 3.38% for residents and non-residents.
-Check out the table provided below for Indiana county tax rates for residents and nonresidents.
+Indiana counties’ local tax rates range from 0.35% to 3.38%.
+Check out the table below for Indiana county tax rates.
+The same rates apply to residents and nonresidents.
 If you are thinking about becoming a resident of the Hoosier State, our Indiana mortgage guide can help answer a lot of the questions you may have about getting a mortgage in Indiana, with information about rates and details specific to each county.

 Indiana Local Tax Rates

 If you received a large tax refund or if you were hit with a massive tax bill when you filed your income taxes, consider changing your withholdings and/or allowances on your W-4.
 If you owed a lot in taxes, you may be claiming too many allowances.
 This is an easy fix.
 Just fill out a new W-4 with fewer allowances.
 Alternatively, you can have a dollar amount withheld from every paycheck by entering that amount on the correct line on your W-4.
 This allows you to get closer to what you need to pay on your income taxes.
 (Not sure exactly how much you need to pay?
 Use this paycheck calculator to find out.)